Ritz-Carlton Montreal: Modern times

-By 1970, it was felt an overhaul of the hotel was long overdue.
-Shedding its formal image, it was updated to a site of historical importance, combined with modern styles, luxury and services.
+By 1970, it was updated to a site of historical importance, combined with modern styles, luxury and services.
 In 1971, Richard Nixon stayed there, and in 1972, The Rolling Stones booked out the entire sixth floor, but were refused service in the main dining room for not being suitably attired; they later returned in jackets.
-In 1976, the hotel received two famous guests ,Queen Elizabeth II and Prince Philip, as well as the most renowned award for a hotel: the AAA Five Diamond distinction.
+In 1976, the hotel received two famous guests, Queen Elizabeth II and Prince Philip, as well as the most renowned award for a hotel: the AAA Five Diamond distinction.

 In 1977, champagne corks were popped at the Oval Room party, at which 600 guests bade farewell to esteemed General Manager Fred Laubi while welcoming his successor.
 At the age of 36, Fernand Roberge was appointed the first French-Canadian general manager of the hotel.
 Under his command, terrycloth bathrobes, French toiletries, bathroom scales, and large umbrellas were placed in every room.
 By 1979, the lobby and reception areas were enlarged and 100 rooms and suites had been redecorated.
-In 1984, Brian Mulroney was using the hotel like a second home, and Pierre Elliott Trudeau became a regular after having taken up residence at his nearby art deco mansion, Maison Cormier, in the same year.
-In 1988, the year of its 75th Anniversary, the Ritz-Carlton Montreal welcomed the Queen Mother.
+In 1984, Brian Mulroney was using the hotel regularly, and Pierre Elliott Trudeau became a regular after having taken up residence at his nearby art deco mansion, Maison Cormier, in the same year.

+In 1988, the year of its 75th anniversary, the Ritz-Carlton Montreal welcomed the Queen Mother.
 The same year, in order to celebrate the Dames and Messieurs of the Ritz-Carlton, all the employees and their spouses were invited to dine at the Café de Paris.
-Other leading figures of the 20th century that stayed at the Ritz-Carlton Montreal, include Charles de Gaulle, George H. W. Bush, and Céline Dion.
+The Ritz-Carlton also makes a feature in the 1996 film, Matilda.
+Other leading figures of the 20th century that stayed at the Ritz-Carlton Montreal include Charles de Gaulle, George H. W. Bush, and Céline Dion.
 Israeli Prime Minister Benjamin Netanyahu took refuge there during the 2002 Concordia University Netanyahu riot.

 The Ritz-Carlton Montreal closed in 2008 for renovation and reopened after a $200 million restoration.
 Today, the hotel is part of The Ritz-Carlton Hotel Company, LLC., owned by Marriott International.
-Unlike other Ritz-Carlton hotels, the hotel is still using its iconic lion emblem.
+Unlike other Ritz-Carlton hotels, the hotel is still using a lion emblem.

-The Ritz-Carlton makes a feature in the 1996 film, "Matilda".